-The University will use the proceeds of the Bonds, together with University funds, to (a) pay costs, or refinance commercial paper issued to pay costs, of University projects; (b) refund certain of the University's outstanding obligations; and (c) pay costs of issuing the Bonds.
+The University will use the proceeds of the Bonds, together with University funds, to (a) refund certain of the University's outstanding obligations; and (b) pay costs of issuing the Bonds.
 See "SOURCES AND USES OF BOND PROCEEDS."

 Certain of the Bonds are subject to redemption prior to their stated maturity dates.
 See "THE BONDS-Optional Redemption."